Wildlife at Hardcastle Crags

 The mixed woodland at Hardcastle Crags is managed to encourage natural regeneration of native broadleaved species.
 Fallen trees and standing deadwood are left to provide habitats for invertebrates, birds and bats.

 Species-rich hay meadows can be found high on the valley sides, close to the Widdop Road.
 The meadows are cut in late summer after the plants have flowered, allowing the seed to be collected.
-Types of birds and insects commonly found on meadows include the skylark, twite, meadow pippet, and various types of beetle.
+Types of birds and insects commonly found on meadows include the skylark, twite, meadow pippet, and various types of beetles.
+The meadows are a favourite with bees and butterflies too, with various different species seen throughout the spring and summer.

 Fungi, bryophytes and lichens